 Day 2 — The Prison Complex

-Lunch at Infinitea in Con Son town — com tam (broken rice with grilled pork).
-VND 45,000 (~$1.80).
+Refuel with lunch at Infinitea in Con Son town — com tam (broken rice with grilled pork), VND 45,000 (~$1.80).
 Simple, perfect.

 Day 3 — Diving Day 1

-Booked with Con Dao Dive Center.
-Two-dive morning package: VND 2,000,000 (~$80) including all equipment.
+Book with Con Dao Dive Center.
+The two-dive morning package runs VND 2,000,000 (~$80), all equipment included.

 Day 4 — So Ray Plantation and Forest Hike